Education Abroad FAQs

 Is there an application fee?

-Yes, there is a $75 application fee and an insurance fee, which is charged at a rate of $20/week based on your program dates.
-There may also be various program fees, depending on the program you choose.
+Yes.
+There is a $75 application fee for all Education Abroad programs.
+The application fee is non-refundable and will be applied to your UTD student account after you are accepted into an Education Abroad program.
+Students are also required to pay a mandatory insurance fee, which is charged at a rate of $30/week based on your official program dates.
+There may be additional program fees, depending on the program you choose.

 Do I need insurance?